13 Women-Owned Wineries and Tasting Rooms To Visit

 Make a reservation for a formal tasting with Nicole herself, or bring your pup and relax with a glass in the winery’s meadow.
 With Chardonnay, Pinot Noir, Syrah, and an outstanding Gewürztraminer on the menu – there’s something for every kind of wino.

 Mireia and Tara are the wife and wife pair who met as harvest interns.
 Born and raised in Spain, Mireia was steeped in the wine industry from a young age, as was Tara – a CA central coast native.
 Together they’ve harvested grapes in the Pyrenees Mountains of Spain, received Master’s in Enology and Viticulture, and now own and operate their own women-owned winery: Camins 2 Dreams.
 Their story is a beautiful one, and their wine is just as good.

 The duo are known for hand-crafted, terroir-driven wines that are fermented with natural yeast.
 Their virtual tastings are private, personal, and delicious – we wholeheartedly recommend it.

 Originally a foodie, Clarissa Nagy fell into wine accidentally by making a batch of Viognier for a friend’s wedding.
 She was hooked, and spent the following 10 years working at some of the most esteemed wineries in California’s central valley – then eventually opening her own, Nagy Wines.

 Now, Clarissa’s heart’s in Pinot Noir and Syrah – they’re utterly delicious.
-Swing by her delightful winery in Santa Maria and taste ‘em for yourself.
+Swing by her delightful woman-owned winery in Santa Maria and taste ‘em for yourself.